PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 | | | | | | | | | | | | | | | | | | | | | | | | | | | | |

 |**NOTE** | You can change the order of the next steps, depending on what excites you.
-If you want to know how to create content go to [Step 4](#st4), if you want to see how the website is published publicly via GitHub Pages go to [Step 5](#st5), and if you're more interested in getting Minimal Mistakes to work with your website go to [Step 6](#st6).
+If you want to know how to create content go to [Step 4](#st4), if you want to see how the website is published publicly via GitHub Pages go to [Step 5](#st5), or if you're more interested in getting Minimal Mistakes to work with your website go to [Step 6](#st6).

 ## Step 4: Personalise your website<a name="st4"></a>